Panguitch Lake is located just 20 minutes south of the town of Panguitch and, at 8,400 feet in elevation, is a great year-round mountain destination.

 Panguitch Lake is best known for its excellent fishing but is a mountain community with lodging, dining, seasonal horseback riding, and space for mountain biking, hiking, ATV riding, and more.
 With a local general store, RV and camping spaces, and several lodges, Panguitch Lake is a place for a multi-day vacation experience, whether for shore fishing, boat fishing, or outdoor adventure in the forest.

 Panguitch Lake is rated one of the most popular fishing spots in southern Utah.
 The name Panguitch comes from the Paiute Native American word for “big fish.”
-The lake offers excellent year-round fishing, and with ten miles of shoreline, it’s easy to find a good spot for shore fishing, fly fishing, float tube, or boat fishing.
+The lake offers excellent year-round fishing, and with ten miles of shoreline, it’s easy to find a good spot for shore fishing, while many choose to try their hand at float tube, and boat fishing on the lake.
+A 24-foot dam on the northern portion of the lake drains into the Sevier River, providing excellent fly fishing opportunities.

 Several trails branch out from Panguitch Lake for ATV, mountain bike, horse, or other use.